cert-manager/signer-venafi/docs/demos/kubeadm-bootstrap/README.md

 Notice the "Issuer" details at the top, showing that the certificate is signed by the Venafi CA.
 And notice the [Extended Key Usage] details at the end, showing that this certificate is for server authentication only.

-Export the Venafi TPP CA certificate as a PEM encoded text file, using the Windows Management Console on the server hosting TPP, and save it alongside the signed certificates as `ca.crt`.
+## Wrapping Up

+### Create the CA certificate files

-Also save copies of the that file as: `front-proxy-ca.crt` and `etcd/ca.crt`;
+Copy the `ca.venafi.crt` (which you downloaded from TPP earlier) file to `kubernetes/pki/ca.crt` Also save copies of the that file as: `kubernetes/pki/front-proxy-ca.crt` and `kubernetes/pki/etcd/ca.crt`.
-this is because we are using the same CA for signing the `Etcd` and [Aggregated API server] certificates.
+This is because we are using the same CA for signing the `Etcd` and [Aggregated API server] certificates.

 **NOTE: We use a single CA in this demo for simplicity.
 It is not recommended to use the same CA for all three.**

-## Wrapping Up

 ### Self-signed Kubeconfig Certificates